STEP 3. STAINING and CARING FOR YOUR LOG HOME

-- Always perform a color test before the full application, especially if the home has been corn media blasted.
+- Always perform a colour test before the full application, especially if the home has been corn media blasted.
 Make sure the test is conducted on the same type of wood and surface preparation upon which you will be doing the application.
-The rougher the wood surface, the deeper the finish color will be.
+The rougher the wood surface, the deeper the finish colour will be.

 - If you spray Lifeline, back-brushing (brushing the wet Lifeline after spray application) eliminates runs and works Lifeline into the wood grain.
 Back-brushing can be done with a brush or painter’s pad.
 Back-brushing is required to work the finish into the wood for even color distribution and optimum protection.
 Brush out all runs immediately and observe proper coverage rates.

 - Lifeline should never be diluted.

 - Apply Lifeline when the wood surface temperature is between 40°F and 90°F. Avoid application in direct sunlight.
 Keep a wet edge to avoid lap marks.
 If there is to be a break in the application, always stop at a natural break point, such as a window or corner.
 Never stop in the middle of a log or course of logs.